-How is the line 4e adjustment figured?
+How is the line 14 adjustment figured?
 Subtract the AMT deduction for depreciation from the regular tax deduction and enter the result.
-If the AMT deduction is more than the regular tax deduction, enter the difference as a negative amount.
+If the AMT deduction is more than the regular tax

 In addition to the AMT adjustment to your deduction for depreciation, you must also adjust the amount of depreciation that was capitalized, if any, to account for the difference between the rules for the regular tax and the AMT.
 Include on this line the current year adjustment to taxable income, if any, resulting from the difference.